MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/manage-overflow.md

         - **Transfer to an external number**
         - **Voicemail**

-    - **Estimated wait time exceeds**: This condition is available for voice queues only.
+    - **Average wait time**: This condition is available for voice queues only.
 Enter a value between 30 seconds and 60 minutes to denote the wait time.
 At runtime, if the predicted wait time for the queue is more than what you have configured, the system triggers one of the following overflow actions for the work item instead of adding it to the overflowing queue:

         - **Direct callback**
         - **End call**